TriKro/rsb-content/part4-evaluative_market_experiment/pocket-smoke-test.md

 ### Potential Biases

 You don't need to be able to mass produce the prototype in order to run this smoke test.
 Scaling requires a different set of tests.
-Also you don't need to be concerned too much about production costs and revenues at this stage.
+Also you don't need to be overly concerned about production costs and revenue at this stage.
 You just want to get an idea of user expectations.

 ### Field Tips

 * Got a tip?
 Add a tweetable quote by emailing us: [realbook@kromatic.com](mailto:realbook@kromatic.com)

 ## Case Studies

 * Got a case study?
 Add a link by emailing us: [realbook@kromatic.com](mailto:realbook@kromatic.com)

 ## References